AMSA-2425/Laboratoris/src/LVM/LVMCommands.md

 	# vgchange -ay my_VG
 	```

-	Note: in the startup script
+	Note: it should be in the startup script

 - Removing a VG: